LaurenceMolloy/RepoDash/README.md

 <h3>Demo Mode</h3>

-<p>For demo purposes, this code displays the most recent 12 months of matplotlib<sup>1</sup> metrics
+<p>For demo purposes, this code processes the first 10 pages of the matplotlib<sup>1</sup> project and
-by default.
+displays the most recent 12 months of metrics by default.
 Command line arguments allow you to set your own project repository and analysis timeframe.
 It couldn't be simpler.</p>

 <sup>1</sup> *<a href="https://matplotlib.org/"><strong>matplotlib</strong></a> is a popular open science
 plotting library for python which is utilised by RepoDash to generate its data visualisations*